 The TMA are not opposed to restrictions on smoking in public places.
 Smokers should have available to them places where they may smoke but without inconveniencing others and, conversely, non-smokers should have access to smoke-free areas.
-The majority of EU Member States have achieved this and were disappointed that the UK Government did not consider this when the Health Act was reviewed in 2010.
+The number of EU Member States have achieved this and we were disappointed that the UK Government did not consider this when the Health Act was reviewed in 2010.